mabrobotics/MD80-x-CANdle-Documentation/Software.md

 #### `mdtool test latency <baudrate>`
 This command is used to test the PC<>CANdle communication speed which greatly affects the PC<>MD80 communication speed.
 The higher the measured frequency the better.

-#### `mdtool test check_aux <ID>`
+#### `mdtool test encoder <type> <ID>`
-This command is used to check how accurate the external encoder is compared to the main encoder.
-This command runs a routine that makes one full rotation of the output shaft and then fills up the max, min and standard deviation errors of the output encoder that can be accessed using  the `mdtool setup info` command.
+This command is used to check how accurate a praticular encoder was calibrated.
+The <type> argument can be either "main" for onboard encoder, or <output> for output encoder.
+This command runs a routine that makes one full rotation of the shaft (either motor or output shaft, depending on the chosen encoder type) and after completing fills up the max, min and standard deviation errors that can be accessed using the `mdtool setup info` command.

 #### `mdtool encoder <ID>`
 This command is useful when one wants to measure the position of the actuator in the current setup (without writing a custom script).
 After the command is executed the screen shows the current position of the actuator’s shaft and it does so until you press Ctrl + C.